 Undergraduate Research Fellow: Bilal Rehman (Philosophy, '20)

-Mentor: John Mulligan, Humanities Research Center
+Mentor: John Mulligan, Lecturer in the Public Humanities, Humanities Research Center

 Undergraduate Research Fellow: Isabel Kilroy (Cognitive Sciences, '20)